 Bachelor of Science in Music Industry Degree

-  The Bachelor of Science in Music Industry degree serves students interested in the three music industry income streams: music production, music publishing, and live entertainment.
-Students explore courses in musicianship, music technology, music entrepreneurship, as well as classes related to general business.
+The Bachelor of Science in Music Industry degree serves students interested in careers in music production, music publishing, live entertainment, and merchandising.
+Students take courses in musicianship, music technology, music entrepreneurship, as well as classes related to general business.

 In addition to the newly added instruction in electric guitar, electric bass, and drum set, music industry students can study voice, piano, percussion, saxophone, violin, viola, cello, double bass, flute, clarinet, oboe, bassoon, trumpet, horn, trombone, tuba, and euphonium.
 Music scholarships are available to incoming students in the music industry degree program, based on the initial audition.
 Even if students do not apply for scholarships, applicants at all levels of ability must audition as a part of the required admission process for acceptance as a major in the Michael and Anne Greenwood School of Music.

 Poke U Records, a student-run record label at Oklahoma State University, allows music industry majors to gain valuable recording industry experience.
 The McKnight Center for the Performing Arts at Oklahoma State University will serve as one of the premier cultural institutions of Oklahoma, providing music industry students with opportunities to work with top symphonies, institutions, artists, and traveling musical groups.
 Students interested in performing or showcasing their song-writing abilities, the college town of Stillwater offers a welcoming setting for such opportunities.
 The capstone experience for music industry students is an internship, allowing students to gain real world work experience in the music business.